rahimnathwani/wg_config/README.md

 ./user.sh -a alice
 ```

-This will generate a client conf and qrcode in current directory which name is alice
+This will generate a client conf and qrcode in current directory whose name is alice
 and add alice to the wg config.

 #### delete a user